 TypingDNA uses proprietary artificial intelligence to analyze a user’s unique typing pattern.
 Your verification codes are protected by the way you type.

-You no longer need to use your phone to authenticate.
+No need to use your smartphone to authenticate.
 Get 2-step verification codes directly in your browser.

 Click the verification code in the TypingDNA authenticator to paste it directly into the required field on a webpage.

 Securely store secret keys so you never lose access to your verification codes.

 Connect accounts that require verification codes with one click.

 Easily backup secret keys on your phone authenticator app.